 - Kingdom: Animalia

 - Order: Heterobronchia

 Spanish Dancer Distribution, Habitat, and Ecology

-The magnificently colored Spanish Dancer only appears to be endemic to specific portions of both the Red Sea and the Indo-Pacific Ocean.
+Quite fortunately, the beautiful Spanish Dancer appears to inhabit a moderately broad range of habitation.
+That’s true because evidence indicates that it lives in specific portions of both the Red Sea and the Indo-Pacific Ocean.

-It has also developed a unique form of defense in that it routinely preys upon toxic jellyfish and sponges, being immune to their toxins.
-It then assimilates the poison into its own body and uses it in its own defense.
+This amazing form of life has also developed a unique form of defense in that it routinely preys upon toxic jellyfish and sponges, being immune to their toxins.
+The animal then assimilates the poison into its own body and uses it in its own defense.